V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

 \subsection{Framework Overview}

-To empower knowledge-driven AD systems with robust situational awareness and accurate reasoning, we introduce V2X-UniPool, a unified multimodal framework deployed on the infrastructure side, that bridges the gap between real-world infrastructure raw sensor data and structured language information.
-The framework operates by continuously aggregating heterogeneous multimodal inputs into a temporally structured V2X Knowledge Pool on the infrastructure-side SQL database, while the onboard knowledge-driven AD system proactively interacts with this pool via a RAG mechanism.
-At each decision-making step, the vehicle-side model encodes the current perception and intent into a latent query to retrieve both static context and dynamic states from the knowledge pool.
-This enables both reactive responses and anticipatory planning, supporting real-time, grounded, and adaptive reasoning under complex traffic conditions.
+To achieve extended situational awareness and accurate reasoning, we introduce V2X-UniPool, a unified multimodal framework deployed on the infrastructure side.
+This framework bridges the gap between raw multimodal sensor data from real-world infrastructure and structured, language-based representations.
+It continuously aggregates heterogeneous multimodal inputs into a temporally organized V2X Knowledge Pool, while the onboard knowledge-driven AD system interacts with this pool through a RAG mechanism.
+At each reasoning step, the infrastructure encodes the latest knowledge into a compact language-based snapshot, which is broadcast; the vehicle then obtains environmental information conditioned on its spatiotemporal characteristics.
+This fused representation supports anticipatory planning, thereby enabling real-time, grounded, and adaptive reasoning in complex traffic scenarios.

-The core of the framework is a temporally indexed V2X Knowledge Pool.
-At its essence, the V2X Knowledge Pool serves as a comprehensive repository for environmental scene understanding.
-Environmental scene understanding refers to the perception system’s ability to extract, recognize, and interpret features of all surrounding elements relevant to driving \cite{muhammad2022vision}.
-In this paper, the V2X Knowledge Pool formalizes this scene understanding as a integration of language-based text of the surrounding world, including both static elements (road geometry, traffic signs, map features) and dynamic elements (traffic context and states).
-Therefore, the V2X Knowledge Pool is organized into a \textbf{Static Pool} and a \textbf{Dynamic Pool}.
-The Static Pool stores static elements, while the Dynamic Pool stores dynamic elements and it is further divided into a a \textbf{High-Frequency Update Sub-Pool} (updating at 10 Hz) for rapidly changing states and a \textbf{low-Frequency Update Sub-Pool} (updating at 1 Hz) for gradually evolving contextual information.
-The storage and retrieval of the V2X Knowledge Pool are supported by a SQL database, which enables efficient spatiotemporal indexing and low-latency access to information.
+The core of this framework is a time-indexed \textbf{V2X Knowledge Pool}, which serves as a comprehensive repository for environmental scene understanding.
+Environmental scene understanding refers to the perception system’s ability to extract, recognize, and interpret features of all surrounding elements relevant to driving \citep{muhammad2022vision}.
+In this paper, the V2X Knowledge Pool formalizes such scene understanding as an integration of language-based representations of the surrounding world, encompassing both static elements (e.g., road geometry, traffic signs, map features) and dynamic elements (e.g., vehicles, traffic lights).
+Accordingly, the V2X Knowledge Pool is organized into a Static Pool and a Dynamic Pool.